GrupaZero/admin/readme.md

 ...
 ```

-There are 2 required things, that should be done, every time before you start to develop Admin package:
+There are 3 required things, that should be done, every time before you start to develop Admin package:

+1. In Platform root directory
+ - use `./scripts/link_package.sh admin mount` to mount your version of admin package.
-1. In Platform root directory start Docker container for platform: `$ sudo docker-compose up -d`.
+ - start Docker container for platform: `$ sudo docker-compose up -d`.
-2. In `admin/src/app` directory run gulp.js: `$ gulp`.
+2. In Admin package run `npm start` to start gulp watch.
+Now each time when you save file gulp will rebuild app.

 After these steps try to log in to the admin panel:
 ```